 It’s hard to imagine how the drug was approved in the first place.
-But sure enough, a British Medical Journal study found that almost 90 percent of the scientists who wrote favorably of Avandia had financial ties to GlaxoSmithKline.
+However, it is important to note that a British Medical Journal study found that almost 90 percent of the scientists who wrote favorably of Avandia had financial ties to GlaxoSmithKline.

 This scandal resulted in a record $3 billion fine for GlaxoSmithKline, but their revenue exceeded that figure in just one year!
 Granted, $3 billion is a lot of overhead, but selling Avandia still turned out to be good business for GlaxoSmithKline.

 After all this, you would expect the FDA to ban the drug entirely.
 But Avandia is still available in the United States even though it’s banned in Europe.
-Instead of protecting the public, the FDA lets pharmaceutical giants continue to profit from poison.
+Instead of protecting the public, the FDA lets pharmaceutical giants continue to profit from potentially unsafe medications.

-The unfortunate reality is that pharmaceutical companies sell harmful drugs and the FDA does nothing to stop it.
+The unfortunate reality is that pharmaceutical companies sell harmful drugs and the FDA does not always stop them.
 Before purchasing any type of drug, prescribed or not, be sure to research its potential side effects and make an informed decision.

-If you or a loved one has suffered unpleasant side effects from prescription drugs, call the pharmaceutical class action lawyers of Hupy and Abraham, S.C.
-Our experienced attorneys will fight for the financial compensation you deserve.
+If you or a loved one has suffered unpleasant side effects from prescription drugs, browse our website for more tips about pharmaceutical class action cases and call the experienced lawyers of Hupy and Abraham.
+Our dedicated attorneys will fight for the financial compensation you deserve.